Does my image need any bleed room?

 If you plan to order your print with a Frame, please keep in mind that our Frames have a 1/4 inch rabbet.
 What's a rabbet, you ask? 🐰

-In the context of picture framing, it's the groove along the back edge of the frame's lip that holds your glass print in place!
-The rabbet will overlap with your print by 1/4 of an inch, so it will cover up a small amount of content around all four edges of the print.
+In the context of picture framing, it's the groove along the back edge of the frame's lip that holds your print in place!
+The rabbet will overlap with your print by 1/4 of an inch, so it will cover up a small amount of content around all four edges of the glass print.